 Skip to main content

 The Agent Wallet MCP server is the primary integration point for AI agents.
-It exposes wallet capabilities as tools that any MCP-compatible client can discover and use — Claude Desktop, Cursor, Windsurf, n8n, or your own custom agent.
-The server is remote and hosted at https://mcp.fd.xyz.
+It exposes wallet capabilities as tools that any MCP-compatible client can discover and use — Claude Code, Cursor, Windsurf, n8n, or your own custom agent.
+The server is remote and hosted at https://wallet-mcp.fd.xyz.
 There’s nothing to install, no local processes to run, and no infrastructure to manage.

 What is MCP?